szermatt/emacsclient-commands/README.md

 * ecompile - execute a command using Emacs compile
 * ereg - manipulate the kill ring and registers
 * erun - run a command in an Emacs comint buffer
+* emerge - merge files using ediff on Emacs

 License GPL2